bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 and thus define those values for all sessions and/or subjects in one place (see Inheritance principle).

-See Common MR metadata fields for a list of additional terms that can be included in the corresponding JSON file.
+See [Common metadata fields](#common-metadata-fields) for a list of additional terms that can be included in the corresponding JSON file.

 JSON example: